Cairi-S/Welcome-Foolish-Mortals/README.md

 - When creating the dashboard the text continued to scroll despite position being fixed.
 Solved - changed the calc value on the section element which caused content to remain stationary.

+- Linking audio files to buttons.
+Solved - Moved where the audio i taken from html to JavaScript variables.

 ### Deployment ###

 ### Credits ###